A time of Crisis

 - We have been encouraged to see the government acting more decisively of late (perhaps because the crisis has made it easier to put aside the worst of its paralysing factionalism).
 There even appears to be a determination to use this crisis to drive through some of the structural reforms that South Africa desperately needs.

-Notwithstanding a barrage of bad news since the client note (18 March) we wrote almost a month ago, I’m sure it would surprise many to hear that, at time of writing in mid-April, most markets have delivered strong positive returns since then (S&P +17%, the JSE Capped SWIX +21% and the All Bond Index +6%).
-In times of crisis, the market always acts as an efficient discounting machine, hence the ruthless manner in which the Covid tragedy was priced into risk assets, with all sorts of records broken by the extent and the speed with which markets collapsed in February/March.
+Notwithstanding a barrage of bad news since the client note (18 March) we wrote almost three weeks ago, I’m sure it would surprise many to hear that most markets have given positive returns since then (S&P + 5%, the JSE Capped SWIX Index +13% and the All Bond Index +2%), although not enough to prevent some of the worst returns in decades.
+In times of crisis, the market always acts as an efficient discounting machine, hence the ruthless manner in which the Covid tragedy has been priced into risk assets, with all sorts of records broken by the extent and the speed with which markets collapsed in February/March.

 Many clients have asked us whether one shouldn’t prioritise preservation of capital in these uncertain and trying times.
 This is a difficult question to answer, regardless of what we think the right answer is.
 This is not an easy time for anyone.
 Tragedy surrounds us all.
 Every stakeholder in our society (citizens, business, government) faces unprecedented uncertainty as they watch their incomes dwindle and their balance sheet stresses build.
 In times like this, watching one’s life savings get hammered is a galling experience.

 The temptation to give in to one’s emotions is enormous.
 But to do so would be a big mistake.
 Investing is always an exercise in conquering one’s emotions.
 In times of bad news, asset prices will almost always be low.
 The primary objective of investing is to own more when prices are low and to own less when prices are high.
 As tempting as it is to ‘go to cash’, we do not believe that this is the right answer.
 As tragic as the Covid epidemic is, we will come out the other side.
-And when that happens, most economies will benefit from pent-up demand, unprecedented fiscal and monetary stimulus, and record-low oil prices.
-Markets always rally when we all least expect it.
+And when that happens, most economies will benefit from pent up demand, unprecedented fiscal and monetary stimulus, and record-low oil prices.
+Markets are likely to rally when we all least expect it.
 Will it be a medical breakthrough (which could happen at any time)?
-Was it the point of peak infections?
+Will it be the point of peak infections?
 Will it be the lifting of lockdown?
 Who knows?

-Although positions will vary, the following key features are common across our portfolios:
+Although positions will vary, the following key features are common across our fund range:

-In our multi-asset class strategies, we have moved from an underweight to an overweight equity position.
+- In our multi-asset class funds, we have moved from an underweight to an overweight equity position over the last two weeks.
 We have closed out the puts that protected us from the worst of the early declines and bought some equity exposure at lower levels.
 Notwithstanding this, we don’t feel that we have reached the point of capitulation quite yet, and we have therefore put cash aside to buy in more meaningful size, should that point come.

-In our multi-asset class strategies, we have held, and even increased, our domestic bond holdings.
+- In multi-asset class funds, we have held, and even increased, our domestic bond holdings.
 These now offer double-digit yields.
 The risks are clearly high, given worryingly high levels of government indebtedness, but we think this is compensated for in yield.

-We remain extremely negative about developed market bonds.
-We are very uncomfortable with government levels of indebtedness and we question whether future generations will be able to service this level of debt.
+- Developed market bonds.
+We remain extremely negative about this asset class.
+We are very uncomfortable with government levels of indebtedness and we question whether future generations will ever be able to repay this level of debt.

-And, finally, inflation.
+- Inflation.
 We have become concerned that the very long-term consequence of all this fiscal and monetary stimulus will be monetary debasement.
 We have all lived through two decades of declining inflation.
 Most central bankers have never experienced inflation.
 Their jobs have become one of stimulating economies and bailing markets out of crises.
-The risks feel very asymmetrical to us and we think it makes sense to avail oneself of long-term inflation protection, even if it is not something that is likely be rewarded in the next year or two
+The risks feel very asymmetrical to us and we think it makes sense to avail oneself of long-term inflation protection, even if it is not something that is likely be rewarded in the next year or two.